 Sensitivity To Hot And Cold Food Or Beverages

-A dental visit is usually pretty quick and therefore doesn’t seem particularly reliable to the average patient.
-Unless you have gum disease or another oral condition, each visit likely involves the exact same services, making you wonder whether or not it’s actually necessary to schedule appointments every six months.
+A dental check up is usually pretty quick.
+Therefore, it may not seem particularly reliable to the average patient.
+Unless you have gum disease or another oral condition, each exam likely involves the exact same services.
+This may make you wonder whether it’s really necessary to schedule appointments every six months.

-But aside from the usual cavity check, most patients probably aren’t aware of the numerous types of examinations their dentists perform in order to assess the whole span of their oral health.
-This shroud of mystery could very well explain the hesitancy or nervousness many patients experience before each visit.
+However, aside from the usual cavity check, most patients probably aren’t aware of the numerous types of examinations their dentists perform.
+This shroud of mystery could very well explain the hesitancy or anxiety many patients experience before each visit.

-Here is a simple breakdown of every examination that takes place each time you go to the dentist for a check-up:
+Here’s a simple breakdown of every exam that takes place each time you go to the dentist for a check-up:

 Tooth Decay/Cavity Exam

 Pocket depth must be measured and recorded twice a year in order to monitor changes in bone and tissue attachment levels.
-Many patients with gum disease don’t find out they have it until it’s too late, so it is crucial that they are examined for a condition that is often difficult to detect at home.
+Many patients with gum disease don’t find out they have it until it’s too late.
+Therefore, it is crucial that you go in for a checkup on a regular basis.

 Oral Cancer Exam

-A cleaning removes all plaque in addition to biofilm, which is a layer of oral bacteria that can stick to your teeth, and calculus, a byproduct of hardened biofilm.
+Teeth cleaning removes plaque and biofilm, which is a layer of oral bacteria that can stick to your teeth.
+The process also removes calculus, a byproduct of hardened biofilm.
 Having plaque, calculus and biofilm removed at least twice a year dramatically decreases your risk of developing cavities, gum disease, and even bad breath.